-Myopia is when objects are seen clearly when up close, but objects are seen blurry when are far away.
+Myopia is when objects are seen clearly when up close, but blurry when far away.

 HYPEROPIA // FARSIGHTED

-Hyperopia is when objects are seen clearly at a distance, but objects are seen blurry close-up.
+Hyperopia is when objects are seen clearly at a distance, but blurry up close.

-Astigmatism is when vision is blurry at any distance due to a lack of a single focus cause by the shape of the cornea.
+Astigmatism is when vision is blurry at any distance due to a lack of a single focus caused by the shape of the cornea.

 AMBLYOPIA // LAZY EYE

-Amblyopia; vision in one eye is impaired because the eye and the brain are not working together.
+Amblyopia is when vision in one eye is impaired because the eye and the brain are not working together.
 The brain will suppress the weaker eye and will take images from the stronger eye.
-If the condition goes untreated the weaker eye may become useless.
+If the condition goes untreated, the weaker eye may become useless.

 FAILURE TO RECEIVE FOLLOW UP